phamt6/sandbox-aiven/README.md

 node index.js
 ```

-If your server is working correctly, you should now be able to navigate to [localhost:3000](localhost:3000/) and greeted with a **Hello World** message.
+If your server is working correctly, you should now be able to navigate to [localhost:3000](localhost:3000/) and be greeted with a **Hello World** message.

 ## Sequelize CLI
 Now we will initialize our Sequelize project by running the following command in the Terminal